 There are a number of festivals, holidays and other events celebrated in Biarritz each year.
-The main ones are listed below.January 1: New Year's Day (national holiday) May 1: Labour Day (national holiday)
+The main ones are listed below.January 1: New Year's Day (national holiday) March or April: Easter Monday (national holiday) May 1: Labour Day (national holiday)

 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues around Biarritz.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, which would culminate in the collapse of the absolute monarchy, and the end of the privileges enjoyed by the clergy and the aristocracy.
-In Biarritz, to commemorate the event in style, a spectacular fireworks display is set off from the Grande Plage, the city's main beach along the Atlantic Ocean.August 15: Assumption Day (national holiday)
+This holiday celebrates the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
+To commemorate the event, a spectacular fireworks display is set off from the Grande Plage, along the Atlantic Ocean.
+Fabulous!August 15: Assumption Day (national holiday)

-This celebration, still very popular in Biarritz, is marked by the faithful with a religious procession through the streets, among other observances.
-The second major fireworks display of the summer is held in the evening, set off from the Rocher du Basta and the Grande Plage.Third weekend in September: European Heritage Days (celebrated nationwide)
+This celebration, still very popular in Biarritz, is marked by the faithful with religious ceremonies and a procession through the streets.
+The fireworks display is held in the evening, set off from the Rocher du Basta and the Grande Plage.Third weekend in September: European Heritage Days (celebrated nationwide)

-The aim of the European Heritage Days is to open up numerous sites and monuments, many of which are normally closed to the public.
-A great opportunity for a lovely stroll through the city to admire architectural treasures kept under wraps the rest of the year.November 7–15: Fêtes de la Saint-Martin (local event)
+The aim of the European Heritage Days is to open up numerous sites and monuments, many of which are normally closed to the public, such as castles and private collections.
+A perfect occasion for a stroll and the discovery of architectural gems!November 11: Remembrance Day (national holiday)

 In tribute to the city's patron saint, these festivities, always full of local colour and charm, draw thousands of visitors each year.
 Highlights include gastronomic competitions, sports tournaments and a special mass in honour of Saint Martin.December 25: Christmas (national holiday)

 During the Christmas season, Biarritz is the backdrop for a magical two-week festival of lights.
-As night falls, visitors are treated to an enchanting spectacle of innovative and exceptional lighting installations created by celebrated artists in this field, revealing the city's architectural treasures in a new guise each year.
+As night falls, visitors are treated to an enchanting spectacle of innovative and exceptional lighting installations created by celebrated artists, revealing the city's architectural treasures.December 31: New Year's Eve (national event)

 |Month||Min.
-Average Temperature||Max.
-Average Temperature||Average Rains||Best Time to Travel|
+Average Temperature (°C/F°)||Max.
+Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |January||5/41||12/54||143/5.6||Not the best period to go|